Digital-Business-Council/Digital-Business-Council.github.io/pages/tech-zone/semantic/invoicing-semantics.md

 # Invoicing Business Process Specifications

-The Invoicing Business Process Specifications are based on [OASIS UBL2.1](http://docs.oasis-open.org/ubl/UBL-2.1.html) billing process and currently includes support for the Invoice and Application Response documents.
+The Invoicing Business Process Specifications are based on [OASIS UBL 2.1](http://docs.oasis-open.org/ubl/UBL-2.1.html) billing process and currently includes support for the Invoice and Application Response documents.
 This includes support for invoice sub-types including:

 + Standard Invoices;
 + Credit Notes;